7 smart investment strategies for college students

-Moving away from home, making new friends, and getting to class on time are some of the big changes college students face after high school.
-With all this new group of adults is facing, it’s a wonder there’s time for anything else, let alone investing.
+Moving away from home, making new friends, and managing a new schedule are some of the major changes college students face after high school.
+With all these new challenges, it’s remarkable if there’s time for anything else, especially investing.

 Investing as a college student: How to get started

-Sure, college can be one of the most challenging times to scrounge up the extra change just to do the things you need to do, let alone the things you want to do.
-But it doesn’t take much money to get into the investing game.
-With all the free or low-cost options available today, a modest $20 or $30 can get you in the game.
-More importantly, it gets you thinking about investing.
+College can be a challenging time to find extra money, but it doesn’t take much to start investing.
+With today’s free or low-cost options, even a modest $20 or $30 can get you started.
+More importantly, it helps you start thinking about investing.

-The hardest part of starting to invest is beginning to think of yourself as an investor – whether as an actual owner of publicly traded companies or even a holder of various cryptocurrencies.
+The hardest part of investing is beginning to see yourself as an investor, whether as an owner of publicly traded companies or a holder of cryptocurrencies.
+Adopting a long-term owner’s mentality toward your investments, periodically analyzing market trends, and making informed decisions are key steps.
+Learning these lessons early, when the stakes are lower, is invaluable.

 Suggested read: 6 best investments for beginners